yuzefovichalex/opengl-dust-effect/android/README.md

 ## Usage

+> To test an app without building a project, you can use a ready-made [build](apk/dust-effect-debug.apk).

 The project contains two modules:
 - `sample` - A simple app to demonstrate the effect in action and how to use it.
 - `dust-effect` - The implementation of the effect: `DustEffectRenderer` + shaders.